telerik/kendo-ui-core/docs/intro/installation/getting-started.md

 **Step 3** Initialize a Widget.

-The example below demonstrates how to initialize the [DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index).
+The following example demonstrates how to initialize the [DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index).

 ###### Example